PragmaticPhil/create_microbit_image/README.md

 https://techcommunity.microsoft.com/t5/Excel-Blog/Excel-and-Micro-Bit-Hacking-for-fun-and-creativity/ba-p/63603

-... @LMcUnderwood for testing several iterations and identifying a bunch of bugs.
-Also for challenging me to add in new functionality that helps with UX (esp the preview capabilities in the animation form.
+... @LMcUnderwood for testing several iterations and identifying a bunch of bugs and UX fails.
+Also for challenging me to add in new functionality that helps with UX (esp the preview capabilities in the animation form).

 ----------------------------------------------------